Quezon: Energy

 Quezon is home to several power plants that supply energy to the Luzon grid.
 The Pagbilao Power Station is the first power plant in the province.
 Located at Isla Grande in Pagbilao, the 735 MW coal fueled power plant started operations as early as 1993.
 This power plant is currently being managed by Team Energy Corp. and is undergoing a 420 MW expansion.
 The Mauban Power Station is also a coal fueled power plant located in Barangay Cagsiay I. Managed by Quezon Power, the 420 MW power plant started operations in the year 2000.
 The third power plant, a 600 MW coal fueled plant, is currently in the planning stage and is going to be located in Barangay Villa Ibaba in the town of Atimonan.
-Together, these three provide jobs to the people as Quezon as well as addressing the energy needs of the province and the greater Luzon area.
+Renewable energy is also present in the province, with the operation of Labayat Upper Cascade Mini Hydroelectric Power Plant in Real, and Tibag Mini Hydroelectric Power Plant in Mauban which provides 2 and 5.6 Megawatts capacity.
+Together, these provide a strong 2259.8 MW contribution to the Luzon Grid as well as local jobs to the people as Quezon as well as addressing the energy needs of the province and the greater Luzon area.

+For Transmission, the province serves as a crucial backbone nerve of Philippines' National Grid which passes through the province, particularly Tayabas Isthmus which is a very crucial geographical feature that separates Bicol Region, Visayas, and Mindanao from Luzon with substations in Tayabas, Pagbilao, and Lopez.
+All of the substations, especially Tayabas, are crucial to integrating the Luzon to the Visayas and Mindanao Grid.
+Polillo Islands, meanwhile are the only part of the province not connected to the National Grid but are part of the Small Power Utilities Group of NAPOCOR.

 There are three power distributors in the province, namely Meralco, Quezon I Electric Cooperative (QUEZELCO-I), and Quezon II Electric Cooperative (QUEZELCO-II).
 Meralco provides electricity to the province's second district as well as the adjacent towns of Pagbilao, Lucban, Sampaloc, Mauban and Tayabas City.
 QUEZELCO-I distributes power to the towns of the province's 3rd and 4th districts, as well as Santa Elena, Camarines Norte, and Del Gallego, Camarines Sur.
 QUEZELCO-II distributes power to the towns of the province's first district, except for the towns served by Meralco.